hunteke/temoa/docs/source/Documentation.rst

 optimization period; modelers may exploit this to create variable period lengths within a model.
 (To our knowledge, this capability is unique to Temoa.)
-Temoa "names" each optimization period by the first year, and makes them easily accesible via the :code:`time_optimize` set.
+Temoa "names" each optimization period by the first year, and makes them easily accessible via the :code:`time_optimize` set.
 This final "period" set is not user-specifiable, but is an exact duplicate of :code:`time_future`, less the largest element.
 In the above example, since :math:`\text{P}^f = \setof{2010, 2015, 2025}`, :code:`time_optimize` does not contain 2025: :math:`\text{P}^o =